Brogue (video game)

+ASCII graphics are used in Brogue.

 Brogue is a free and open-source roguelike computer video game created by Brian Walker.
-As in its predecessor Rogue, the goal of Brogue is for the player (represented by the character @) to descend to the 26th floor of the Dungeons of Doom, retrieve the Amulet of Yendor, and return to the surface.
-Players also have the option of delving deeper into the dungeon to obtain a higher score.
+As in its predecessor Rogue, the objective is for the player (represented by the character @) to descend to the 26th floor of the Dungeons of Doom, retrieve the Amulet of Yendor, and return to the surface.
+The player also has the option of delving deeper into the dungeon to seek lumenstones and achieve a higher score.
 This task is complicated by the presence of monsters and traps in a procedurally generated dungeon.

-ASCII graphics are used to illustrate Brogue.

 Development started in 2009, with the latest version, 1.7.5, being released on September 25, 2018.
-Brogues interface, design and character graphics have been praised for their simplicity and beauty.
+Brogues interface, design and graphics have been praised for their simplicity and beauty.

 Further development of Brogue has taken place via GitHub under the GNU Affero General Public License v3.0, now named Brogue Community Edition or Brogue CE, with multiple contributors.
-As of October 2024, the latest version of Brogue CE is 1.14.1, released on Aug.
-31.
+As of April 2026, the latest version of Brogue CE is 1.15.1, released on February 21.

 Reception

-IndieGames.coms Cassandra Khaw called Brogue "beautiful and accessible."
-PC Gamers Graham Smith compared it favorably with The Binding of Isaac, Dungeons of Dredmor and Spelunky; saying "if you want to start swimming to the deeper end of the pool [of roguelikes], Brogue is your waterwings".
-Rock Paper Shotguns Graham Smith ranked the interface alongside Papers, Please, Democracy 3, and Elite: Dangerous, citing "using old-fashioned ASCII [...] with a set of effects that make the world colourful and alive".
+IndieGames.coms Cassandra Khaw called Brogue "beautiful and accessible".
+PC Gamers Graham Smith compared it with The Binding of Isaac, Dungeons of Dredmor and Spelunky, saying "if you want to start swimming to the deeper end of the pool [of roguelikes], Brogue is your waterwings".
+Rock Paper Shotguns Graham Smith ranked the interface with Papers, Please, Democracy 3 and Elite: Dangerous, citing "using old-fashioned ASCII [...] with a set of effects that make the world colourful and alive".